sshaar/clef2020-factchecking-task5/README.md

 Random Baseline AVGP: 0.02098366142405398<br/>
 Ngram Baseline AVGP: 0.09456735615609717<br/>

-The scripts used are adapted from the ones for the CLEF2019 Check That!
-Lab Task 1 (check-worthiness) found in this [repo](https://github.com/apepa/clef2019-factchecking-task1).
+The scripts used are adapted from the ones for the [CLEF2019 Check That!
+Lab Task 1 (check-worthiness)](https://github.com/apepa/clef2019-factchecking-task1).

 ## Licensing